EDIT 8/25/2016: Did some editing to try and fix it a bit, but mostly leaving this one up only because it was for a fic exchange.

 Murata liked to think that there was a good chance things could work out.
-He's not as sure about it as he'd like to be, but sure enough to give it a shot.
-He's been thinking about it for a while now, how they fit together like just the right pieces of a puzzle.
-Shori's a worrier, especially when he's trying to act like he's not, and Murata has an experienced soul.
+He wasn't as sure about it as he would have liked to be, but sure enough to give it a shot.
+He'd been thinking about it for a while: how they fit together like just the right pieces of a puzzle.
+Shori was a worrier, especially when he was trying to act like he wasn't, and Murata was an experienced soul.

-There's been this pattern.
-This rhythm of sorts.
-To these feelings: want, love, lust.
+There had been this pattern.
+A rhythm of sorts.
+A steady pace to those feelings: want, love, lust.
 Avoid, avoid, avoid.
-Never has this been the sage's style, but he knew this time would be different.
-For a while now they've had a beat, a song between them that crescendos and crashed and could be loud enough to shake the world if anyone else could hear it.
-There's a little something missing though.
-An extra measure that would really make things fit, make them easy and right and the way they should be.
-Personally, the sage thought it might have something to do with the way Shori denied, denied, denied.
+Never had this been the sage's style, but he had known this time would be different.
+For a while they had formed a beat, a song between them that raised and crashed and could be loud enough to shake this world and the next if anyone else could hear it.
+There was something missing though.
+An extra measure that would have made things fit, make them easy and right and the way they should be.
+Secretly, the sage thought it might have something to do with the way Shori denied, denied, denied.

 "What about Yuuri and the others?"
 Shori warmed his hands with his breath, a so far fruitless attempt.

 Murata shuffled through the cabinets.
 He was just a bit too stubborn to call the maids back in after making such a big show of sending them away.
 He shoved away odd dry meats and spice jars, rolling his eyes at the absolute clutter the servants are keeping it in.
-"Hmm?" he asked, absent-mindedly.
-"They should be in the next kingdom already.
+"Well," he hummed, absent-mindedly, "they should be in the next kingdom already.
 I doubt they're even getting a cool breeze."

 "I guess next time you decide to visit I should check Yuuri's schedule, right?"
-Murata laughed.
+Murata said.
 His fingers grasped his sought for object and he cheered.
 "Got it!"

-Shaking the dark canister in his hands, Murata smirked at Shori's blank look and explained, "It's Shin Mazoku's version of cocoa.
+Shaking the dark canister in his hands, Murata smirked at Shori's blank look and explained, "It's Shin Makoku's version of cocoa.
 Grab a pot."

-"And I bet everyone thought that was pretty smart."
-The taller male commented.
+"And I bet everyone thought that was pretty smart," Shori said sarcastically.

 "What can I say?"
-Murata asked, smirking.
+Murata grinned toothily.
 "I am a genius."

-"You're not a genius."
-Shori complained, glaring at the kitchen appliance he'd set the pot on.
+"You're not a genius," Shori complained, glaring at the kitchen appliance he'd set the pot on.
 It looked eerily like the stoves on Earth, but was about thirty times more difficult to use.
 No doubt it was an invention of Anissina.
 When the flame finally flickered, Shori glanced at Murata.
-"You're just a conceited jerk who knows more than he should."
+"You're just a conceited guy who knows more than he should."

-Of course, that's where things got awkward.
-And despite all his teasing, it'd never been the outcome Murata was looking for.
-It was supposed to be complacent and comfortable between the two of them.
-By the time the milk is bubbling away on the stove, Shori still hadn't looked anywhere other than a completely boring brick in the kitchen wall.
+That was where things got awkward.
+And despite all his teasing, that had never been the outcome Murata was looking for.
+Things were supposed to be complacent and comfortable between the two of them.
+By the time the milk was bubbling away on the stove, Shori still hadn't looked anywhere other than a completely boring brick in the kitchen wall.